Your EV and PHEV Charging Options in Perth

 South West

-The route from Perth to Margaret River and Busselton is now well serviced by fast chargers, with stations in Mandurah, Bunbury, and throughout the South West.
+The route from Perth to Margaret River and Busselton is now well serviced by fast chargers, with WA EV Network sites live in Bunbury, Margaret River, Manjimup, Walpole and Albany, alongside commercial stations in Mandurah and throughout the South West.
 Weekend trips from suburbs like Manning, Como, and South Perth are easily achievable with a single charging stop.

 North of Perth